syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 ![change-header-appearance-in-maui-calendar](images/header/change-header-appearance-in-maui-calendar.png)

 ## View header
-You can customize all the properties of the View Header using `HeaderView`.
+You can customize all the properties of the View Header using [HeaderView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_HeaderView).
 By using this property, you can customize the Background, Height, TextFormat, and TextStyle of the Calendar.

 ### Customize view header height
 You can customize the view Header height `Calendar` by using the `Height` property.